About the TGO Challenge

 Day -2 (pre-TGO): Kintail Forest to Loch Alsh

 I woke again at 5am, and was away by 5.20am.
 I enjoyed a lovely early morning walk down the valley with Munros all around me.
-Once I reached Morvic it was a bit of a slog along the road to Shiel Bridge, and then I had to face the disappointment of being so early the cafe wasn’t open.
+Once I reached Morvic it was a bit of a slog along the road to Shiel Bridge.
+Then I had to face the disappointment of being so early the cafe wasn’t open.

 I turned off onto the small loch-side road to Ratagan and Totaig, which was a nicer walk than I expected.

-I camped in a nice grassy field behind a wall, trying to protect myself from the wind which had got quite strong again by this point.
+I camped in a nice grassy field behind a wall, trying to protect myself from the wind.
+It had got quite strong again by this point.
 I put the tent up, then realised I had forgotten to collect water to rehydrate my meal for tea.
 This meant I had to walk a fair way to find a stream to filter some water from.

 Day -1 (pre-TGO): Loch Alsh to Glenelg (slowly…)

-It had been raining and very windy overnight but I was very cosy in my Terra Nova Photon tent (you can read about my full gear list here).
+It had been raining and very windy overnight but I was very cosy in my Terra Nova Photon tent.
+You can read my full gear list here.
 There wasn’t too much space, but the tent was extremely lightweight and fairly quick to pitch.
 It stood up to the wind with no problems.

 It was a late start this morning as I didn’t have far to walk to Glenelg.
 I got up at 8.30am and was away by about 9am.
-The walk to the Skye ferry was lovely, and I stopped for breakfast in a little gully so I could watch the ferry coming and going for a while.
+The walk to the Skye ferry was lovely and I stopped for breakfast in a little gully.
+I could also watched the ferry coming and going for a while.
 I was surprised how many vehicles crossed here, as it’s not an easy place to drive to.

-The sun came out as I turned to walk across Glenelg Bay, and it was absolutely stunning – one of the prettiest places I have been to.
-The tide was out, so I had a lovely walk along the beach and over the rocks, where I sat and took in the views for an hour or so.
+The sun came out as I turned to walk across Glenelg Bay, and it was absolutely stunning.
+One of the prettiest places I have been to.
+The tide was out, so I had a lovely walk along the beach and over the rocks.
+I sat and took in the views for an hour or so.

-I managed to time walking into Glenelg perfectly for lunch and a pint.
-I was booked in to stay at the Glenelg Inn for the night, and I was glad I’d made the booking early as it’s a popular place.
-My room was great, so much so that I felt a bit guilty washing my filthy clothes in the spotlessly clean sink!
+Still managing to time walking into Glenelg perfectly for lunch and a pint.
+I was booked in to stay at the Glenelg Inn for the night.
+I was glad I’d made the booking early as it’s a popular place.
+My room was great.
+So much so that I felt a bit guilty washing my filthy clothes in the spotlessly clean sink!

 I really appreciated my bath here, and lay in it until the water had turned stone cold.
-It was good to be able to spread out, air everything, dry my washing on the radiator and sort myself out ready for the challenge proper to start at 9am tomorrow.
+It was good to be able to spread out and air everything, drying my washing on the radiator.
+I also sorted my gear out ready for the challenge proper to start at 9am tomorrow.

-I headed back downstairs for a nice meal, a few pints and a listen to the live band they had in that evening.
+I headed back downstairs for a nice meal and a few pints.
+Listening to the live band they had in that evening.
 There were no other challengers there, which I was surprised about, as there should have been five others.
 Perhaps they were staying in the local bed and breakfasts.